 - Drizzle the remaining 3/4 cup melted butter over the dry cake mix.

-- Sprinkle remaining 1/2 cup dark brown sugar over the butter layer.
+- Sprinkle remaining 1/2 cup brown sugar over the butter layer.

 - Pour hot water over the top of the dry cake mix and butter.
 Do not mix.
 You can carefully tilt the cake pan to distribute the water over the cake mix.